-Accommodation will be on a bed and breakfast basis as a minimum.
+Geography may cover the cost of some meals during the field course.
+For example, in the majority of cases, accommodation will be on a bed and breakfast basis as a minimum.
 Some lunches and dinners may also be provided and this will be made clear in pre-departure briefings.
 However, you should travel prepared to cover the cost of your own food and drink and personal expenses such as personal toiletries.